eusonlito/laravel-Packer/README.md

         // pack and combine all css files in given folder
         {{ Packer::cssDir('/css/', '/storage/cache/css/all.css') }}

-        // pack and combine all css files in given folder using base_folder option as storage folder to packed file
+        // pack and combine all css files in given folder using cache_folder option as storage folder to packed file
         {{ Packer::cssDir('/css/', 'css/all.css') }}

         // Packing multiple folders